-From all indications, the latest New Jersey gambling news is very good for several gaming companies in the Garden State this week.
+From all indications, the latest New Jersey gambling news is very good for several gaming companies in the Garden State.
 In terms of taking in money and the potential to take in more in the future, there’s much to be excited about.

 It sounds like a lot, but we’ll cover all the big stuff below.
 Here are the latest headlines making New Jersey gambling news this week.